mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

 ```
 * Do not use `using` statement in headers, *.h* files.
 As they are added to different files, they inject their names which defeats the namespace purpose.
 But feel free to use them in *.cpp* files.

-* If there are a few classes in a namespace, probably they don't need to be divided in new namespaces.
+* If there are a few classes in a namespace, probably they don't need to be divided into new namespaces.

-* However, sometimes, the name of classes make us to separate their namespace from start.
+* However, sometimes, the name of classes make us separate their namespace from start.

 ```cpp
 namespace MyProject::Particle{